Project Update

 Council has identified budget to go towards this project, with external funds required to deliver the project in full.

-Once consultation is complete, and a full Concept and Costings Plan endorsed, Council will then work to secure the funding required to deliver the Playspace to its full potential.
+Now that consultation has closed, a full Concept and Costings Plan will be developed.
+Once the design is endorsed by Council, Council will then work to secure the funding required to deliver the Playspace to its full potential.
 The project may need to be delivered in stages depending on the outcome of external funding.

 Children's Voice

-Council is seeking children’s imaginative design ideas for the future playspace through a design competition.
-Download the children’s voice activity sheet and once completed, you can upload to the children's voices page or you can email directly to recreation@mildura.vic.gov.au
+Council sought the children's imaginative design ideas for the future playspace through a design competition.
+Download the

-Every child that returns a survey will go into a draw to win a prize pack that includes a family swimming voucher to Waves, a Cinema and Mildura Sports Precinct pass.
-The prize draw will occur after the 16 January 2026.
-Don't forget to add your contact details on your form so we can contact the winners.
+Every child that returned a survey has gone into a draw to win a prize pack that includes a family swimming voucher to Waves, a Cinema and Mildura Sports Precinct pass.

 FAQ's